Can Stem Cell Therapy help patients with Parkinson’s Disease?

 - What are stem cells?

 Stem cells are unprogrammed cells in the human body that can be described as "shape shifters."
 These cells have the ability to change or “differentiate” into other types of cells.
 Stem cells are at the center of a new field of science called regenerative medicine.
-Because stem cells can become bone, muscle, cartilage and other specialized types of cells, they have the potential to treat many diseases, including Parkinson's, Alzheimer's, Diabetes and more.
+Because stem cells can become neurons, bone, muscle, cartilage and other specialized types of cells, they have the potential to treat many diseases, including Parkinson's, Alzheimer's, Diabetes and more.

 - What are the different types of stem cells?